 Social anxiety disorder is a chronic mental health condition.
 Learning coping skills in therapy sessions can help you gain the confidence you need to improve your ability to interact with others.

-If you feel you may have a social anxiety disorder, I encourage you to contact me today for a free consultation.
+If you feel you may have a social anxiety disorder, contact us today by clicking the link below.
+We are here to help.